Fly-tipping Statistics 2025 – How many people fly-tip in the UK?

 To do so, we analysed the Department for Environment, Food & Rural Affairs (DEFRA)’s most recent report, weighting this by the latest population figures for each local authority, which revealed that:

-• 12 of the top 20 local authorities with the highest proportion of fly-tipping reports per 10,000 people are London Boroughs.
+• 15 of the top 20 local authorities with the highest proportion of fly-tipping reports per 10,000 people are London Boroughs, and increase of 3 from 2023.

 Top 20 Local Authorities with the Highest Rates of Fly-tipping in England